jkeohan/bonus_lectures/AWS/API Gateway/intro-to-the-aws-api-gateway.md

 ### Deploying The API

-Our API isn't yet available to the general public as of yet and needs to be deployed.
+Our API isn't available to the general public as of yet and needs to be deployed.
 We can do that by clicking on the **Action** button and then **Deploy API**.

 <img src="https://i.imgur.com/8eiKEJf.png" />